Position Available: Educational and Career Coach (ECC)

 Ø Collaborates with school administrators, staff and teachers in the implementation of the Communities In Schools model.
 The site team may include other Communities In Schools employees, volunteers, schools staff or faculty and/or other community partners.
 This process will include the building and nurturing of school staff relations, relationships to school and community and the engagement of volunteer for the delivery of services.

 Ø Member of the school support team that develops the annual school needs assessment.
-This process will be based on such sources: data collected by school districts and schools as part of overall school improvement initiatives, surveys and discussions with staff, parents and students, and evaluation results from the previous year.
+This process will be based on such sources as data collected by school districts and schools as part of overall school improvement initiatives, surveys and discussions with staff, parents and students, and evaluation results from the previous year.

 Ø Lead the development and implementation of the school support plan.
 The plan will include measurable objectives, as well as procedures for delivering school-wide services, targeted and sustained services, monitoring and adjusting services, and evaluating and reporting effectiveness.

 Ø Lead and coordinate the delivery of evidence–based services based on best practice and risk factor research.
 Services provided should fall within the framework of Academic, Behavior Coursework and Parent Engagement (ABC+P).

 Ø Case manage students through targeted and sustained services that will be coordinated and provided at the school site for specific students who are identified as needing further support to pursue post-secondary opportunities after graduation.

 Ø Monitoring and adjust services.
 The Educational and Career Coach will meet with the CIS site team in regularly monitoring and adjusting services as needed to maximize effectiveness and impact.

 Ø Complete appropriate documents relative to capturing services provided to students within seven days of service delivery.
 Ensure accurate and timely data is entered in CIS Student Database System (CISDM).